Social and Emotional Domain: Communication

 The NASA investigational commission’s report on the incident cited the cause of the disaster as a failure of an O–ring seal in the solid–fuel rocket.
 The faulty design of the seal coupled with the unusually cold weather of the launch date, let hot gases leak through the joint.
 This allowed booster rocket flames to pass through the failed seal, further enlarging the small hole.

-The commission not only found fault with a failed sealant ring but also with the officials at the NASA who allowed the shuttle launch to take place despite concerns voiced by engineers regarding the safety of the launch.
+The commission not only found fault with a failed sealant ring but also with the officials at NASA who allowed the shuttle launch to take place despite concerns voiced by engineers regarding the safety of the launch.
 One of the major factors to the Space Shuttle Challenger disaster was a lack of effective communication between the NASA engineers and management.
 Communication between the company that designed the Solid Rocket Boosters and NASA management was also very poor.

 The environment was such that it was not conducive to creating an atmosphere where everyone was comfortable expressing their opinions and making thoughtful decisions.
 The truth of the matter is that Morton Thiokol did not have any data on how its Solid Rocket Boosters and O–rings would perform at temperatures lower than 51 ºF.
-The night before the launch, the temperature outside fell to 18 ºF, and the morning of the launch the temperature was at 36 ºF.
-While some engineers believed that the boosters would still be able function safely under these conditions, many were very worried that the temperature would cause a failure.
+The night before the launch, the temperature outside fell to 18 ºF, and on the morning of the launch the temperature was at 36 ºF.
+While some engineers believed that the boosters would still be able to function safely under these conditions, many were very worried that the temperature would cause a failure.
 The inability of the Morton Thiokol engineers to effectively convey their concerns to the NASA management and convince them to postpone the shuttle’s launch is one factor that ultimately led to the disastrous outcome.

 Another interesting failure in communication occurred between grounds crew and NASA management.
 The grounds crew was out measuring the thickness of the ice on the shuttle the morning of the shuttle’s launch.
 In order to do this, they used infrared cameras that also allowed them to record the temperature of each part of the shuttle.
 They recorded a temperature of only 8 ºF on the right Solid Rocket Booster only hours before the launch.
 This is far below the temperature range that the O–rings were designed to be used in.
 However, this vital information was never conveyed to NASA’s managers or the engineers because the grounds crew was only instructed to report on the thickness of the ice on the shuttle.